Caller's Bane: Bethesda lawsuit

 Mojang was involved in a legal disagreement with Bethesda Softworks, who claimed that the use of the name Scrolls would cause confusion with its own The Elder Scrolls series.
 Mojang won the interim injunction regarding the issue with the name "Scrolls" and is allowed to continue using that name for future development.
 In March 2012, Mojang and Bethesda reached a settlement, in which Mojang would not trademark Scrolls, but Bethesda would not contest the naming of Scrolls, so long as it would not be a competitor against their game (The Elder Scrolls).
 Following Mojang's acquisition by Microsoft in 2014, and Bethesda's parent company ZeniMax being acquired by Microsoft in 2020, both parties involved in the original dispute became subsidiaries of the same corporate entity.
-As a result, the previous legal conflict over the title Scrolls became somewhat ironic in retrospect.
+As a result, the previous legal conflict over the title Scrolls became moot.

 Reception

 Upon the release, the game received mixed to positive reviews, scoring 73 out of 100 on the review aggregator site Metacritic, and 7.3 User Score based on 46 reviews.